 How often do you go out to eat and elect not to take home the few bites left on your plate?
 How often do throw out moldy bread or sour fruit?
 You may not realize it, but Americans waste absurd amounts of food every year, and every little bit further contributes to this issue.

-According to the USDA Americans waste over 133 billion pounds of food, which is worth $161 billion.
+According to the USDA, Americans waste over 133 billion pounds of food, worth $161 billion.
 For some context, that breaks down to each person wasting 400 pounds of food each year.
 The Borgen Project, an activist organization dedicated to refocusing political attention towards extreme poverty, estimates that our global community could solve world hunger by allocating $300 billion towards that initiative between now and 2030.
-By eliminating just two-years-worth of America’s annual food waste, we could theoretically solve world hunger.
-It’s devastating to consider all the labor, time, resources, and energy that goes into producing food that will eventually sit in a landfill.
+By eliminating just two years' worth of America’s annual food waste, we could theoretically solve world hunger.
+It’s devastating to consider all the labor, time, resources, and energy that go into producing food that will eventually sit in a landfill.
 It’s even more heartbreaking when we consider how much of a difference that food could make, both on a global and a local scale.

 Food waste and food insecurity are two issues that transcend all boundaries; they impact our local, national, and global communities.
 We cannot depend on one or two people to solve this problem (while they may have more than enough money to do so), so we must take matters into our own hands.
 We are New York strong and can overcome any issue that bears down on our fellow New Yorkers.
 So how can you make a difference?

 You can contribute to a better cause simply by downloading Too Good to Go, a free app that allows you to buy